VisiUI/VisiUI/CONTRIBUTING.md

 - **Small and Focused PRs**: Keep PRs small and focused on a single change or a group of related changes.
 This makes code review easier.
 - **Link Issues**: If your PR resolves an open issue, remember to link it using the `Fixes #issue_number` syntax.
 - **Reviews and Feedback**: Be open to reviews and feedback.
 Maintaining code quality is a shared goal.

+## The point of contributions for now
+For now, we are prioritizing the website, so contributions should focus on the VisiUI website.